 - ► CONTINUOUSLY AVAILABLE.
 Tier 2 supports should be available in the school such that students can be added to the intervention at any time.
 Some interventions are organized so that students can begin receiving supports quickly. - ▶ QUICKLY AND EASILY ACCESSIBLE.
 Optimally, supports are accessible within 2-3 days when data reveal a need.
 Some intervention approaches require more formal interviewing, selection of additional participants, etc., and may not be possible this quickly.
 However, the initial steps to provide a student with a Tier 2 intervention should begin within 72 hours of identifying a need. - ▶ MINIMAL TIME COMMITMENT REQUIRED FROM CLASSROOM TEACHERS.
 Some Tier 2 interventions may require classroom teachers to modify traditional methods or implement new teaching practices (e.g., increase positive feedback, monitor student progress, and evaluate behavioral and academic progress).
 Ideally, Tier 2 interventions will fit within existing classroom routines, require minimal changes to methods and strategies, and require only a few more minutes of teacher time each day. - ▶ REQUIRED SKILL SETS CAN BE EASILY LEARNED.
 The skill sets classroom teachers need are consistent with quality instruction or can be easily learned.
 Strategies that require intensive training and skill development not typically present in the repertoire of classroom teachers may be beyond the scope of Tier 2 interventions and may be considered as intensive and individualized Tier 3 interventions. - ▶ ALIGNED WITH SCHOOLWIDE EXPECTATIONS.
 Tier 2 interventions should be consistent with the Tier 1 approaches the school developed.
-Schoolwide expectations should be taught and applied consistently across all three tiers for greater consistency in implementation. - ► ALL PERSONNEL ARE AWARE OF THE INTERVENTION(S) & THEIR ROLES IN THE PROCESS.
+Schoolwide expectations should be taught and applied consistently across all three tiers for greater consistency in implementation. - ► ALL PERSONNEL ARE AWARE OF THE INTERVENTION(S) AND THEIR ROLES IN THE PROCESS.
 All staff should understand the rationale and be able to describe the Tier 2 interventions used in their school.
 Staff with responsibility for implementation should have the training, skills, and administrative support to implement with fidelity. - ► CONSISTENTLY IMPLEMENTED WITH MOST STUDENTS, BUT WITH SOME FLEXIBILITY.
 Tier 2 interventions may be implemented similarly for 90 percent or more of the students receiving the intervention.
 Minor modifications may be made to increase the effectiveness of the intervention.
 However, significant modifications of Tier 2 interventions for a student may be more characteristic of Tier 3 support systems. - ▶ PROGRAM SELECTED IS MATCHED TO THE FUNCTION OF THE STUDENT'S BEHAVIOR.
-Although it is not recommended that a comprehensive functional behavioral assessment (FBA) be completed for each student identified for Tier 2 supports (it may be too time consuming and unnecessary), it is helpful to consider the function of the problem behaviors if data are easily accessible (i.e., discipline referral data reveal some information on function) or easy to gather (i.e., brief teacher rating or interview).
-Many Tier 2 interventions are intended to support students with a wide array of problem behaviors and may be effective regardless of the function of the student's behavior.
-However, as the data reveal that a student is responding poorly or questionably to the intervention, the function of the behavior may need to be assessed with more comprehensive methods and implementation fidelity should be verified.
+Although it is not recommended that a comprehensive functional behavioral assessment (FBA) be completed for each student identified for Tier 2 supports (it may be too time consuming and unnecessary), it is necessary to consider the function of the problem behaviors using already existing data (i.e., discipline referral data, brief teacher rating or interview).
+As the data reveal that a student is responding poorly or questionably to the intervention, the function of the behavior may need to be assessed with more comprehensive methods and implementation fidelity should be verified.